mackenziekbrooks/humanities-data/docs/data.md

 WHERE column_name operator value;
 ```

-And a more specific example might look like this.
-In this example, the asterisk means everything, so I'm asking for all fields about the cats.
+Here's a more specific example.
+In this one, the asterisk means "give me everything."
+So I'm asking for all the fields that exist about the cats.

 ```
 SELECT * FROM pets
 WHERE animal='cat';
 ```

 Asking these types of questions of data is often what humanities scholars are after when they decide to build a database.
-However, designing a database and the interface that goes along with it is a huge endeavor, and often requires the help of a professional database designer.
+However, designing a database and the interface that goes along with it is a big endeavor, and often requires the help of a professional database designer.
 Databases can be built in many different types of software (you might encounter names like MySQL or PostgreSQL), but web-based databases will need to be installed on a server, not just your own computer.
 If you're undertaking a big project, it's important to assess your resources for creating a database.
 Fortunately, there are an increasing number of options for storing, visualizing, and analyzing data without database software.
-Creating well-structured data ensures that your data can be imported into these tools with ease.
+Creating well-structured data ensures that your data can be imported into and out of these tools with ease.

 ### Data serialization
-Data serialization is the process by which taken is transformed into another format that can be transferred or stored, then reconstituted.
+Data serialization is the process by which data is transformed into another format that can be transferred or stored, then reconstituted.
 Often, this is necessary so that a programming language or software application can more easily and quickly do something with the data.
 With serialization comes a few different types of data structures that are important to know.

 **JSON**, or JavaScript Objection Notation, is a way to structure data based on attribute-value pairs and curly brackets.
 Just like CSV, if you're working with a JSON file, it will have the file extension `.json`.
 You probably won't end up writing JSON from scratch, but you might have to convert your data to JSON for a certain application.
 And FYI, JSON is not only used with JavaScript.